royalwang/lodash-rs/docs/API.md

-# lodash-rs API Reference
+# rust-lodash API Reference

-This document provides a comprehensive reference for all lodash-rs APIs.
+This document provides a comprehensive reference for all rust-lodash APIs.

 ## Table of Contents